 • Biodiversity & Ecosystem Services

-• Standardization of numerical expression for biodiversity suitability
+• Standardization of numerical expression for biodiversity suitability;

-• Possibility of historical comparison of operational units
+• Historical comparison of operational unit results;

 Biodiversity impact management programmes

-1. Flor rescue
+1. Flora rescue

 2. Phenological monitoring